Summary

 Anything that affects a person’s conscious state, awareness or judgement can increase the risk of accidents.

-If you have a seizure, your doctor will advise you in relation to driving, the use of dangerous machinery, working above ground level and general safety issues.
+If you have a seizure, your doctor will provide guidance about driving, using dangerous machinery, working at heights and general safety issues.

 Epilepsy and driving